B2B Sales Has Changed

 Think of your prospects as an audience, not a list.
 Scrubbing a list is an event but keeping an audience engaged until sales-ready requires a steady stream of content.

 Only a small portion of your market is actively looking for a vendor at any given time.
 That means long term success requires engaging those prospects who aren't actively looking and you can't do that with a few random pieces of content.

 Also, Google has a never ending appetite to crawl and index everything you produce to help users find you.
 Inbound company Hubspot says companies who blog 16+ times per month, generate 5.3x as many leads as those who only publish 1-2 times per month.

 Running an effective Content Marketing function, requires many new skills that didn't exist just a few years ago.

 You'll need a technologist to connect your website with Marketing Automation and your CRM and a database administrator to manage the data.
 You'll need someone who understands your buying personas, their high-probability pains, and the type of content they want to consume.
 To produce that content, you'll need strategists, writers, editors, designers, videographers, and post-production staff.
 Then you'll need tech-savvy staff who can string all that together and execute campaigns.
 Whew, that's a lot of people!

 In reality, you don't need 100% of each of these people and, even if you did, you likely can't afford to staff a Content Marketing team with all of those people on a full-time basis.
 Rather, you need a highly-skilled team of fractional resources.

-Learn how to build your own Sales Engine!
+Blueprint to build your own Sales Engine

 We're Content Marketing experts with Sales DNA.
 We design and execute content marketing programs that get your sales team in front of more qualified prospects.
 Our programs generate leads, grow sales pipeline, and improve win rates.

-Download the infographic and see how we do it or use it as a blueprint for building your own sales engine.
+Download the infographic below and see how we do it or use it as a blueprint for building your own sales engine.